6a6aadnan/House-Price-Prediction/README.md

 # PRODIGY_ML_01
-# House Price Prediction Project
+# House Price Prediction Model

 Welcome to the House Price Prediction project repository!
 In this project, I ventured into the fascinating realm of real estate data to develop models that predict house prices accurately.
 Predicting house prices is a critical task with applications ranging from assessing mortgage risks to making informed investment decisions.